-- Create a M-NCPPC Countywide Urban Recreational Park that could include a skate park. a pump track and a dog park. - Provide a Neighborhood Green Urban Park to serve the immediate community with a playground and a community open space. - Create safe and inviting pedestrian routes across the Willett Branch for people who want to walk from Westbard Avenue to River Road. - Daylight the Willett Branch north of River Road, if the Washington Episcopal School site redevelops, to connect Little Falls Stream Valley and the Capital Crescent Trail. - Acquire the triangle of land in between Lawn Way and the Capital Crescent Trail to maintain green buffer between the Kenwood neighborhood and the commercial development to the east. - Create a hard surface spur trail leading from the Capital Crescent Trail to the Whole Foods site as part of the Willett Branch Urban Greenway. - Provide a community open space at the intersection of the proposed hard surface trail and River Road. - Reforest parkland along Little Falls Parkway at Landy Lane and Willet Bridge Road. - Create and maintain an interconnected system of safe, convenient and attractive routes between parks, civic spaces, plazas, residential communities and commercial buildings.
+- Restore the wooded area along the Willett Branch stream as an Urban Greenway to be owned and managed by M-NCPPC Montgomery Parks. - Create a M-NCPPC Countywide Urban Recreational Park that could include a skate park, a pump track and a dog park. - Provide a Neighborhood Green Urban Park to serve the immediate community with a playground and a community open space. - Create safe and inviting pedestrian routes across the Willett Branch for people who want to walk from Westbard Avenue to River Road. - Daylight the Willett Branch north of River Road, if the Washington Episcopal School site redevelops, to connect Little Falls Stream Valley and the Capital Crescent Trail. - Acquire the triangle of land where Lawn Way intersects the Capital Crescent Trail to create a new entrance / exit to the trail. - Create a hard surface trail leading from the Capital Crescent Trail to the Whole Foods site. - Provide a community open space at the intersection of the proposed hard surface trail and River Road - Reforest parkland along Little Falls Parkway at Landy Lane and Willet Bridge Road. - Create and maintain an interconnected system of safe, convenient and attractive routes between parks, civic spaces, plazas, residential communities and commercial buildings.